We do not see, because of what I just laid out, we do not see a recession or a pre-recession.

 I must have missed it.

-Washington Post, remember the their slogan, democracy dies in darkness, mocking parents for requesting public records on what their children are learning on topics relating to gender identity and race.
+Washington Post, remember their slogan, democracy dies in darkness, mocking parents for requesting public records on what their children are learning on topics relating to gender identity and race.

-Uh resources are being shifted away from students' academic needs at the exact instant America is facing falling test scores, a teen mental health crisis, and a teacher shortage.
+Wednesday in a social media post on their TikTok page, resources are being shifted away from students' academic needs at the exact instant America is facing falling test scores, a teen mental health crisis, and a teacher shortage.

-And because of how much time and money is needed to process these requests, they are now changing what schools uh are spending on their funding.
+And because of how much time and money is needed to process these requests, they are now changing what schools are spending on their funding.

 I'm very tired.